nothankyouplease-csfasdfasdfasdf/nothankyouplease-csfasdfasdfasdf.github.io/_posts/Threat Research/2025-08-20-DieselVortex.md

 ## Translated conversations using an LLM

-Most messages were Armenian in Latin script.
-We have attempted, where possible to translate messages to understand the context behind the campaign.
+Most messages were written in Armenian using Latin script.
+Where possible, we translated them to better understand campaign context.
 Seeing how the speak to each other, on the day to day, in their private Telegram chat provides a lot of insight.
 For some reason, some accounts only had their Telegram ID and not username.
 I've named these `TA1` and `TA2`.
 The other usernames were found within the logs.

 [![1](/assets/images/cargo/17.png){: .align-center .img-border}](/assets/images/cargo/17.png)
-<p class="figure-caption">Figure X — Translated Chat Exerpt #1</p>
+<p class="figure-caption">Translated Chat Excerpt</p>

-2 members were discussing "250k cargo" and one asked "do we have an MC with 250k cargo?".
-Here they are refereing to a compromised Motor Carrier with 250k worth of cargo.
+2 members of **Diesel Vortex** on the *Global Profit Platform* had a conversation with one asking "do we have an MC with 250k cargo?".
+Here they are referring to a compromised Motor Carrier with 250k worth of cargo.
 Although the currency is not stated - we presume they are discussing USD as they are targeting US companies.

+Please see [Have I Been Squatted's analysis](https://haveibeensquatted.com/blog/diesel-vortex-inside-the-russian-cybercrime-group-targeting-us-eu-freight#language-geography-and-operational-patterns) for further details.

 # The Infrastructure Pivot

 Within the phishing panel source code, the file `njhTghagTGgYT\template\footer.php` contained a reference to the domain `yasomawork[.]space`.
 The domain was embedded within the login panel of the phishing-kit.

 [![1](/assets/images/cargo/1.png){: .align-center .img-border}](/assets/images/cargo/1.png)
-<p class="figure-caption">Figure X — Source Code Exerpt</p>
+<p class="figure-caption"> Source Code Excerpt</p>

 Historical DNS records show `yasomawork[.]space` resolving to `45.130.41[.]81` on 14 February 2025.
 The domain itself was registered three days earlier, on 11 February 2025 at 16:51:57 GMT.

 RDAP data shows the domain was registered through the Russian provider *BEGET-RU*.
 The associated IP address was also hosted on infrastructure allocated to Beget.

 [![2](/assets/images/cargo/2.png){: .align-center .img-border}](/assets/images/cargo/2.png)
-<p class="figure-caption">Figure X — <a href="https://client.rdap.org/?type=domain&object=yasomawork.space&follow-referral=1">RDAP Record</a></p>
+<p class="figure-caption"><a href="https://client.rdap.org/?type=domain&object=yasomawork.space&follow-referral=1">RDAP Record</a></p>

 Unlike anonymized registrations commonly used in phishing operations, this domain contained registrant details including: